 Things to Keep in Mind

-Before jumping into the theory of methyl red test, we must know the basic things.
+Before jumping into the theory of the methyl red test, we must know the basic things.
 On studying the MR test, we will go through the following terms that we should keep in mind:

 Principle of Methyl Red Test